Penetration Depth Calculator

 Parameter Adjustment Strategy

-4. Adjust Speed: Balance penetration with weld quality
+4. Adjust Speed: Balance penetration with HAZ, distortion, porosity, and surface quality.

 Common Issues